skjdghsdjgsdj/babypod-software/README.md

 - `build-and-deploy.sh` assumes a macOS environment.
 - Startup takes a few seconds, mostly due to waiting for Wi-Fi to connect and loading imports.
-- Wi-Fi is peridically slow to connect as are network requests in general.
+- Wi-Fi is periodically slow to connect as are network requests in general.
 Sometimes it takes a couple seconds, but other times 10 or 15 seconds.
 - The rotary encoder doesn't always respond on the first input.
 There is retry logic in the abstraction for that reason.
 - Some things are hardcoded, like chime intervals during active timers, instead of either user-configurable or defined in `settings.toml`.
 - The child ID is hardcoded to 1.